yesnomore/LDAP-Library/README.md

 -------------

 Here's how to test directly the connection of an user.
-It can be usefull in case you want to check the connection of a specified user after a large search in the LDAP system or in case of a *NoAdmin* mode, where the ldap system respond directly to the connect method and you don't need to provide a dn attribute.
+It can be usefull in case you want to check the connection of a specified user after a large search in the LDAP system or in case of a *NoAdmin* mode, where the ldap system respond directly to the connect method and you don't need to provide a dn attribute for instance.

 ```cs
 var testUser = new LdapUser(WriteUserDn, WriteUserCn, "test",